roy-ganz/toql_guide/src/3-api/3-query-type.md

 ```
 Wrong field names in `Field::from` do not show up at compile time, but at runtime.

-You can use both examples like so
+You can use both examples like so:

 ```rust
 use toql::prelude::query;